chsanto2712/Medical-Store-ReactJs/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm install bootstrap react-dom react-router-dom axios swiper json-server react-hook-form`

+Install all the dependencies required for the project

 ### `npx json-server -w Database.json -p 8000`

 Runs the Database.json